Happiness and National Agenda

 UN World Happiness report 2017

-According to UN World Happiness Report 2017, the UAE came first in the Arab world for the third consecutive year and ranked 21st as the happiest globally, advancing eight ranks.
+According to UN World Happiness Report 2017, the UAE came first in the Arab region for the third consecutive year and ranked 21st as the happiest globally, advancing eight ranks.

 The UAE would, however, rank 12th globally if only UAE nationals were taken into account, as the 2017 report included a separate table of results for nationals and non-nationals in some Gulf countries with varying scores.